The Winston Gordon Award of Excellence in Accessible Technology

 His generosity to others who are blind or partially sighted is well documented.
 He always supported practical projects and technological devices that would enhance the lives of people with vision loss.

 In 1976, the Government of Canada recognized the value and importance of Winston Gordon’s contributions by appointing him a Member of the Order of Canada.

 Winston was a quiet man with a lively sense of humour.
 CNIB is proud to recognize and share his thoughtful and caring generosity through the establishment of the Winston Gordon Award.

 The Winston Gordon Award was established by CNIB in 1988 and is presented to an individual or group who has made significant technological advances benefiting people with vision loss.
 Nominations are welcomed from individuals, small firms or mainstream suppliers of goods and services, as well as developers of assistive technology.
 We are specifically interested in computer or mobile applications that make information accessible to people who are blind or partially sighted.

-The award consists of a cash prize of up to $9,000 CAD, which will be presented in Toronto on March 25, 2015.
+The award consists $10,000 (CAD) cash prize which will be presented in Toronto on March 25, 2015.
 Nominations must be received by January 16, 2015 in order to qualify.

 Nominations may be submitted from any country or territory.
 A person or party may nominate themselves, a colleague or an organization.

 - The device or application must be currently available in Canada.